 It would take hours to talk about the things to do in Hanoi where traditions and globalization found harmony.
 The 1000-year-old capital of Vietnam is blessed with rich culture, long history and, fabulous local foods and an authentic sense of lifestyle.
 Hanoi is no doubt the most important city in Vietnam.
 But have you ever wondered what makes Hanoi so different from other capitals on the world?
-Let’s find out in our travel guide, exclusively with activities, attractions, day trips and detail itineraries selected by us.
+Let’s find out in Vietnam Cruise Shore Excursions‘s Travel Guide, exclusively with activities, attractions, day trips and detail itineraries selected by us.

 UNIQUE & AMAZING THINGS TO DO IN HANOI